Tim Gill: Philanthropy and political action

 Gill is the founder of the Gill Foundation, Gill Action Fund, and OutGiving.

 Gill first became involved in LGBTQ activism as a freshman at the University of Colorado at Boulder.
 He volunteered for the campus gay-liberation group and later supported local HIV/AIDS awareness.
 In 1992, he continued his involvement in LGBTQ political action in response to the passage of Colorado Amendment 2, which prevented non-discrimination ordinances in the state from protecting people based on sexual orientation and which the United States Supreme Court struck down as unconstitutional in its 1996 ruling in Romer v.
 Evans.

-He is widely credited as a visionary strategist and mega-donor who has made significant contributions to virtually every major LGBTQ rights victory in the United States, from the 2003 Goodridge v.
+He is credited as a strategist and philanthropist who has made contributions to many LGBTQ rights victories in the United States, from the 2003 Goodridge v.
 Dept. of Public Health decision making Massachusetts the first U.S. state to allow same-sex marriage, to the U.S. Supreme Court's 2015 Obergefell v.
 Hodges decision legalizing same-sex marriage throughout the country.

-Gill, along with Pat Stryker, Jared Polis and Rutt Bridges—called by the press the "Gang of Four"—together donated significant funds in support of Democratic organizations in Colorado, which many believe helped to flip control of the state legislature to Democratic control in 2004.
+Gill, along with Pat Stryker, Jared Polis and Rutt Bridges—called by the press the "Gang of Four"—together donated funds in support of Democratic organizations in Colorado, which many believe helped to flip control of the state legislature to Democratic control in 2004.

 In July 2017, Gill was the subject of a profile by journalist Andy Kroll for Rolling Stone magazine titled "The Quiet Crusader: How Tim Gill turned a $500 million fortune into the nation's most powerful force for LGBTQ rights."